SantanaOlmo/Conecta4/README.md

 Here are what I think are the most important rules, with the names Allis gave them.
 There are a few more rules, but they are either for special cases or just combinations of previous rules; you can read about all the rules in the actual thesis: [A Knowledge-based Approach of Connect Four](http://www.informatik.uni-trier.de/~fernau/DSL0607/Masterthesis-Viergewinnt.pdf "www.informatik.uni-trier.de").

-* baseinverse: you can always claim one of two accessible squares when your opponent claims the other, so you can always block a four-in-a-row that needs two squares like that.
+* **baseinverse**: you can always claim one of two accessible squares when your opponent claims the other, so you can always block a four-in-a-row that needs two squares like that.
 For example, red can always play one of the green squares after blue plays the other:

 ![](https://qph.cf2.quoracdn.net/main-qimg-c339abda810cfee70d9953f2b39706fb)

-* vertical: you can always block a vertical four-in-a-row by playing one of the two squares directly above each other.
+* **vertical**: you can always block a vertical four-in-a-row by playing one of the two squares directly above each other.
 Red can always block the vertical four-in-a-row on `d` by playing one of the highlighted squares:

 ![](https://qph.cf2.quoracdn.net/main-qimg-a79bd6e91645df2421d0c8ede6b02c3e)

-* claimeven: whoever has control of the game (ie red unless blue has an odd threat) can play a square in an even row (as long as that square isn't immediately playable).
+* **claimeven**: whoever has control of the game (ie red unless blue has an odd threat) can play a square in an even row (as long as that square isn't immediately playable).
 This rule embodies the basic odd/even strategy.
-* aftereven: if you have control and have a threat in an even row, you will be able to play that row via claimeven.
+* **aftereven**: if you have control and have a threat in an even row, you will be able to play that row via claimeven.
 This means that any threats in the same column above that one are blocked.
 For example, here blue will not be able to play `b3` since red has a threat on `b2`:

 ![](https://qph.cf2.quoracdn.net/main-qimg-e87b30c61000e58f447ea65c050c9c06)

-* lowinverse: if there are two columns with an odd number of open squares, the result is even.
+* **lowinverse**: if there are two columns with an odd number of open squares, the result is even.
 If there are two odd squares in such columns that are not directly playable, whoever controls the game will be able to play at least one of them.
 This can also apply to squares that are far from being playable and not next to each other.
 In these two simple examples, red can get at least one of the two highlighted squares:

 ![](https://qph.cf2.quoracdn.net/main-qimg-4b3e7d29abcba72706b6cf40f3cc263b)

-Winning
+**Winning**

 The game was actually solved through a combination of these rules and some exhaustive searching—the rules by themselves are unfortunately not enough.